The Number of the Life Path

 Calculating the Life Path Number

 The calculation of this very important Number is quite simple: find the numerological sum of the date of birth.
+However, there are two different points of view on how the summation should be performed.

 The date of birth of Steve Jobs is February 24, 1955, or in numeric form 2/24/1955 (US date format).